OUR TEAM

 <b>Isaac Okello</b><br/> WASH Engineer

-Prior to joining Lifeline, Isaac worked for five years on a USAID-funded WASH project as an engineer with Whave in the Karamoja Region.
-His position focused on water supply, design, planning, monitoring, and community and stakeholder engagement.
+Prior to joining Lifeline in 2022, Isaac worked for five years on a USAID-funded WASH project as an engineer with Whave in the Karamoja Region, where he focused on water supply, design, planning, monitoring, and stakeholder engagement.
 Isaac holds a bachelor’s degree in Environmental Engineering and Management from Kyambogo University in Kampala and a national diploma in Water and Sanitation Engineering from Uganda Technical College in Lira.

 -